EU Council says ECB does not have mandate for its bad loan measures

 The council’s non-binding document, seen by Reuters and dated Nov.
 23, said the law governing the ECB’s supervisory powers over euro zone banks “prevents the ECB from adopting instruments of soft law, such as the draft addendum to the ECB guidance to banks on non-performing loans.”

-The ECB cannot adopt measures “intended to ensure compliance by banks of criteria for minimum provisioning which are not, or not yet, the object of harmonization by the EU legislator,” it said.
+The ECB cannot adopt measures “intended to ensure compliance by banks of criteria for minimum provisioning which are not, or not yet, the object of harmonisation by the EU legislator,” it said.

 EU rules say supervisors can impose binding capital measures on specific banks but not on the entire banking system.